 Every bite of these delicious trout fillets is crispy and crunchy with a hint of tangy lemon and Dijon mustard.
 The fish flakes easily and is very tender and moist.

-Serve the baked trout with lemon slices and a bit of tartar sauce to add a some extra citrus flavor to the finished recipe.
-It makes them very light and bright in flavor.
+Serve the oven roasted trout fillet with lemon slices.
+A bit of tartar sauce to add a some extra citrus flavor to the finished recipe and makes them very light and bright in flavor.

 This recipe works well for any thin fish fillet.
 If you can’t find trout, try Mahi Mahi, flounder, or cod. (my husband’s favorite.)

-The recipes makes two generous servings, each with 488 calories.
+You will get two generous servings of this baked trout recipe, each with 488 calories.
 The fish is very high in protein with almost 57 grams in each serving!

 Best of all?
-This delicious recipe for baked trout is ready in less than 30 minutes, which makes it perfect for a busy week night.
+This delicious recipe for baked trout is ready in less than 30 minutes, which makes it perfect for any busy week night.

-Try it soon…it will become one of your favorite ways to cook very thin fish and your family will love it.
+Try it soon.
+This oven roasted trout recipe will become one of your favorite ways to cook very thin fish.
+Your family will love it.